drazkiew/PythonTaskWojDra/README.md

 Inside project's root folder exists a file `.env_example`.
 Create a copy of it called `.env` and fill out its fields:

 - **SECRET_KEY** - A secret key of your Django app.
-There are many ways of creating one, but here's an example how to generate one while in your active virtual environment:
+There are many ways of creating one, but here's an example how to generate one while in an active virtual environment:
   ```bash
   python -c "from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())"
   ```